ryanwmoore/jquery-imgsimilarity/README.md

 About
 -----

 This jQuery library enables image similarity calculations.
 It uses a histogram based approach to calculate how similar images are.
-It is rather simple and examines only R, G, B values but, nevertheless, be careful when using it on many images or large images (especially on mobile devices) -- as it may be slow.
+It is rather simple and examines only R, G, B values but, nevertheless, be careful when using it on many images or large images (especially on mobile devices), as it may be slow.
 The calculation is done once and requires little memory.

 Usage
 -----

 See the demo.html file.
 Be sure that the image has completely loaded before you try to compute its histogram!
 See the demo.html for an example of how to do this.